 “Not only has Natalia developed skills for resolving today’s challenges,” adds Miriam, “but PEARLS has prepared her for future challenges as well.”

-VNSNY’s PEARLS program is part of an innovative, citywide initiative with New York City’s Department of Health and Mental Hygiene.
+VNSNY’s PEARLS is part of an innovative, citywide initiative with New York City’s Department of Health and Mental Hygiene.
 The program’s goal is to provide screening and treatment for New Yorkers aged 65 and older suffering from depression.
 To date, VNSNY’s three outreach teams, two in Queens and another in Manhattan, have treated over 100 individuals, including many whose depression had rendered them virtually homebound.

 The core of the program involves an evidence-based cognitive-behavioral therapy, administered by mental health specialists from VNSNY’s Community Mental Health Services (CHMS) division.
 Each senior in the program receives six in-home visits from a clinician, who then follows up with regular monthly phone calls.
-During the sessions, therapist and patient create a list of specific changes the patient would like to make in his or her daily life, then work to develop solutions, one item at a time.
+During the sessions, therapist and patient create a list of specific changes the patient would like to make in their daily life, then work to develop solutions, one item at a time.

 For one patient, a man in his early 80s whose isolation had given rise to suicidal thoughts, these included rehearsing and then actually placing phone calls to an old friend, developing a plan to drive himself to church, and putting self-affirming notes around his apartment to counter the panic attacks he’d been experiencing.
 Today, he’s calling friends regularly and attending church every Sunday.
 Meanwhile, his score on a commonly used screening questionnaire has gone from “moderate depression” to “no depression.”